Chenla

-Chenla or Zhenla (真腊; ចេនឡា, /km/) is the Chinese designation for the vassal of the kingdom of Funan preceding the Khmer Empire that existed from around the late 6th to the early 9th century in Indochina.
+Chenla or Zhenla (真臘 (真腊, Zhēnlà, Chen-la); ចេនឡា, /km/) is the Chinese designation for the vassal of the kingdom of Funan preceding the Khmer Empire that existed from around the late 6th to the early 9th century in Indochina.
+This period of Cambodian history is known by historians as the Pre-Angkor period.

 The name was still used in the 13th century by the Chinese envoy Zhou Daguan, author of The Customs of Cambodia.
 It appears on the Mao Kun map.
 However, modern historiography applies the name exclusively to the period from the late 6th to the early 9th century.
-This period of Cambodian history is known by historians as the Pre-Angkor period.
 It is doubted whether Chenla ever existed as a unitary kingdom, or if this is a misconception by Chinese chroniclers.
 Most modern historians assert that "Chenla" was in fact just a series of loose and temporary confederations of principalities in the pre-Angkor period.

 Etymology

 "Chenla" or "Zhenla" was the name given in Chinese accounts of an entity that sent tributes to Chinese emperors.
 The word "Chenla" or "Zhenla" and likewise Funan are unknown in the Old Khmer language.
 Folk etymology attempts to link Chenla (真臘) to a translation of its Chinese name as "Pure Beeswax", which was one of its regional commodities mentioned in Chinese annals.
-It has been suggested that the name means as Zhenla has been reconstructed to in Tang dynasty pronunciation, which is similar in sound to the Cambodian whose name is often taken However, it has been pointed out that this derivation Cambodia occurred centuries after the name was first used.
-Therefore, although the names Chenla and Funan could perhaps be related, Michael Vickery argued that the original meanings of both names are unknown.
+Zhenla has been reconstructed as Tsienliäp in Tang dynasty pronunciation, which is close in sound to the name of a Cambodian city.
+That city's name, however, is centuries later than the first use of Zhenla, and Michael Vickery argued that the original meanings of both names are unknown.

+Writing in 2016, Nicolas Revire held that no convincing reconstruction of Zhenla in Sanskrit or in the vernacular had yet been offered, and cited Michel Antelme's study of 2010 as the most recent attempt.
+He drew a contrast with Dvāravatī, a name attested in Sanskrit inscriptions found on the ground it denotes.
+Zhenla is known only from Chinese texts.
+Geoff Wade has proposed that the Hokkien reading of Zhenla corresponds almost exactly to the Khmer tonle.

 Similar explanation however may apply to a later variant form Zhanla (占臘); according to author Peter Harris: "It very likely means 'Defeated Chams' since Zhan is the word in Chinese for Cham."
 He also noted the explanation given in Mingshi: "During the qingyuan reign period (1195–1200) of the Song dynasty, Cambodia wiped out Champa and took over its land.
 Because of this, the country changed its name to Zhanla.
 But during the Yuan dynasty it went on being called Zhenla."

 Chen La may have been known through several other names such as Wen Dan (文單 reconstructed as Muntal, maybe mandala) or according to Tatsuo Hoshino Po-Lou, Wen Dan being its capital.

 Following Hindu god king (devaraja) tradition the king chose the Sanskrit name of a patron deity or an avatar, followed by the suffix –varman, meaning 'protected by', obeying the code of conduct Manusmṛti, the Laws of Manu for the Kshatriya warrior caste.